Saturday, July 11, 2026

 Escape from Ever After:

-Right off the bat, I'm gonna talk about one of the games I am finally going through now that I have beaten Bug Fables.
+Next, I'm gonna talk about one of the games I am finally going through now that I have beaten Bug Fables.
 Escape from Ever After is just dang near perfect.
 The combat is fluid, similar as that of the first two Paper Mario games.
-The party of five in the game is absolutely gorgeous, but it's kind of feels more like Blue Dragon than Lost Odyssey, especially because Eva and Patches are surely the Kluke and Marumaro of Escape from Ever After.
-But what I like most is when pigs angered Tinder by calling her a lizard, which already became my most favorite part.
-Good thing I recorded that part when I'm doing a Let's Play video.
+The party of five in the game is absolutely gorgeous, but it's kind of feels more like Blue Dragon than Lost Odyssey, especially since Eva and Patches are surely the Kluke and Marumaro of Escape from Ever After, right?
+The thing is, both Blue Dragon and Lost Odyssey are turn-based JRPGs that have the party of five.
+It's something that future turn-based RPGs can have.

 Evo 2026: